Sankalp-Sachapara/tax-filing-system/README.md

 The application will be deployed and the browser will open to display it.

+## Assignment Requirements Fulfilled

+This application fulfills all the requirements specified in the assignment:

+1. **Database Setup**:
+   - Created a database named "FilersRecord"
+   - Created a table named "TaxFilers" with fields: FilerID, Name, Contact, AnnualIncome, Expenses, TaxYear
+   - Inserted 6 sample records into the table

+2. **Display Tax Filer Records**:
+   - All tax filer records are displayed in a table format on the main page

+3. **Add New Tax Filer**:
+   - A form is provided to add new tax filers
+   - Validation is performed on all fields
+   - Success/error messages are displayed after submission

+4. **Update Tax Filer**:
+   - Each record has an "Edit" button
+   - Clicking the button opens a form pre-filled with the record data
+   - Updated data is saved to the database

+5. **Delete Tax Filer**:
+   - Each record has a "Delete" button
+   - Confirmation is requested before deletion
+   - Record is removed from the database upon confirmation

+6. **Code Organization**:
+   - Separate DAO class for CRUD operations
+   - Spring MVC architecture with clear separation of concerns
+   - Model class for Tax_Filers

 ## Database Schema

 The application automatically creates the following database table: